Kivy-CN/PyOpenCL-CN/doc_cn/runtime_program.md

 This is mainly intended as a debugging aid.
 For example, it can be used to automate the task of creating a small, self-contained test case for an observed problem.
-It can also help separate a misbehaving kernel from a potentially large or time-consuming outer code.
+It can also help separate a misbehaving kernel from a potentially large或者 time-consuming outer code.

 To use, simply change::